ErenDaglayan/debtap-gui-gtk/README.md

 ### Update Menu
 ![Update](Update.png)

-## Features
-* Modern GTK4 UI with Libadwaita.
-* Drag and drop support.
-* Automatic terminal detection (Konsole, GNOME Terminal, Alacritty, etc.).
-* 12 language support.
-* Detailed settings menu.
-* Debtap Update menu.
-* I don't need to open the application.(if you press the .deb file, it opens directly by default)

 ## Installation
 This package is available on **AUR**.
 You can install it using an AUR helper like `yay`: